 International Guest Lecturer at MOME Robotics Studio:

-During the week, David will work closely with students from the Interaction Design MA (English) and related programs in a studio-based format.
-Rather than focusing on complex robotics engineering, the course explores how interaction concepts emerge, how assumptions are tested, and how meaning, trust, and expectations are shaped through embodied interaction.
-A demo robot platform (Reachy Mini – early edition) will be present, but the emphasis is on thinking through making, lightweight prototyping, and bodily experience.
+Rather than focusing on complex robotics engineering, the course examined how interaction concepts emerge, how assumptions are tested, and how meaning, trust, and expectations are shaped through embodied engagement.
+A demo robot platform (Reachy Mini – early edition) was present throughout the program, yet the emphasis remained on thinking through making, lightweight prototyping, and bodily experience.

 Course Details

-Human–Robot Interactions (HRI) – Intensive Studio Course
+Human–Robot Interactions (HRI) Intensive Studio Course

 Dates: February 9–13, 2026